ba-st/Willow/docs/Applications.md

 ## Deployment Modes

-Willow supports two deployment modes: Deployment and Development.
+Willow supports two different registration modes: Deployment and Development.
 The main differences are:

-- The deployment mode is use to resolve self hosted libraries, so in Development you will get the non minified files served and in Deployment you will get the minified versions.
+- Determining the type of self hosted libraries.
+In Development you will get the non-minified files served and in Deployment you will get the minified versions.
 This is resolved in collaboration with the libraries.
-- The mode is also used to change the file handler behavior to ignore the libraries corresponding to non matching modes
+- The mode is also used to change the file handler behavior, so as to ignore the libraries corresponding to non-matching modes
-- It can be extended and used for your own purposes for code that needs to differ between Development and Deployment:
+- It can be extended and used for your own purposes, when there's code that needs to differ between Development and Deployment:
   - To configure a CDN to use for the libraries just in deployment
   - To implement different transactional semantics
   - Just use your imagination :)

 ## Error Handling

 You should consider two types of error handling in your app.
-The first one server side, so when you receive a request and something fails processing it you need to specify how to handle the situation.
-The other client side, when some AJAX call you're making timeouts, or receives and erroneous response.
+The first is server-side, so when you receive a request and something fails during processing you need to specify how to handle the situation.
+The other is client-side, when some AJAX call you're making timeouts, or receives and erroneous response.

-The first one is setup by re-implementing `YourApp class>>#errorHandlerFactory` and configuring further the error handler:
+For the server-side configuration, you must re-implement `YourApp class>>#errorHandlerFactory` and configure the error handler:
-- You can configure a `reportingAction:` that will be evaluated for both AJAX and non AJAX requests when something unexpected passes.
-It's a good place to dump an stack trace and log some error.
+- You can configure a `reportingAction:` that will be evaluated for both AJAX and non AJAX requests when something unexpected occurs.
+It's a good place to dump a stack trace and log errors.
-- `updateRootWith:` and `renderNonAjaxErrorsWith:` can be used to customized what gets rendered on 500 errors.
+- `updateRootWith:` and `renderNonAjaxErrorsWith:` can be used to customize what happens when rendering errors with code 5xx.
-- Sending `on:do:` you can setup error handlers specific for AJAX calls, if no one can handle the error the standard handling mechanics take control.
+- Sending `on:do:` you can setup error handlers specific for AJAX calls.
+In case no handler applies the standard handling mechanics take control.

-For the second one you will need a bit of Javascript because when the server is not responding you need to at least show something to the user.
+For the client-side some Javascript is required, because if the server is not responding some feedback should be provided to the user.
 You can write it by hand or just creates a library and use the Seaside rendering/javascript capabilities to produce it.
-We have and example in the [Willow Playground](https://github.com/ba-st/Willow-Playground), just browse `Smalltalks2017FileMetadataLibrary >> willowplaygrounderrorhandlerJsContent`.
+You can see a working example in the [Willow Playground](https://github.com/ba-st/Willow-Playground), just browse `Smalltalks2017FileMetadataLibrary >> willowplaygrounderrorhandlerJsContent`.

-If you want to do it by hand you need something like:
+If you want to do it by hand you could something something like:

 ```javascript
 (function() {